NoelDeMartin/moodle-local_inspire/README.md

 It is unlikely that this goes beyond a proof of concept for now, because this use-case seems to be in the minority.
 Most plugin developers are trying to adapt Moodle plugins to mobile, instead of writting app-specific plugins.
 So doing this would probably require too much effort for little payoff.

-In any case, if you've got any comments or feedback about this, let us know!
+In any case, if you've got any comments or feedback about this, let us know [in the forum](https://moodle.org/mod/forum/discuss.php?d=424835)!